ordina-jworks/ordina-jworks.github.io/_posts/2016-12-12-Reactive-Programming-Spring-Reactor.md

 # Latency

-Latency is a real issue, the real physical distance of various components and services becomes more important with cloud based systems.
+Latency is also a real issue, the real physical distance of various components and services becomes more important with cloud based systems.
 This is also a very random number which is difficult to predict because it can depend on network congestion.
 With [Zipkin](https://github.com/openzipkin/zipkin), you can measure this latency.